 Imagine two bodies of matter next to each other.
 Each at the same temperature.
 Each potentially absorbing radiation from the other.
-Nothing can get hotter.
-Nothing will get hotter, no matter how long you wait.
-Both bodies can lose heat to cooler surroundings, but neither can absorb heat from the other body as long as both are at the same temperature.
+Neither can get hotter.
+Neither will get hotter, no matter how long you wait.
+Both bodies can lose heat to cooler surroundings, but neither can absorb heat from the other body as long as both bodies are at the same temperature.
 Heat is what a body of matter must absorb to get hotter.
-Heat is well-observed to flow only from a body at a higher temperature to a body at a lower temperature.
-The smaller the temperature difference, the slower the flow of heat.
+Heat is well-observed to flow by radiation or by conduction only from a body at a higher temperature to a body at a lower temperature.
+The smaller the temperature difference, the slower the flow of heat—the smaller the flux.
 Zero difference in temperature means zero flow of heat, which means zero increase in temperature of the absorbing body.
 Earth cannot physically be warmed by its own radiation.

 Other scientists argue that slowing the cooling of Earth, which is heated by Sun, would cause a net increase in thermal flux absorbed by Earth, which would cause an increase in Earth’s surface temperature.
 This widespread assumption, emphasized by Joseph Fourier in 1822, turns out to be mistaken.
 To understand why, we need to understand the observed physical relationships between thermal energy, heat, and temperature.

 In 1900, Max Planck derived an equation by trial and error that has become known as Planck’s Law.
-Planck’s Law calculates the observed intensity or amplitude of oscillation at each frequency of oscillation for radiation emitted by a body of matter at a specific temperature.
+Planck’s Law calculates the observed intensity or amplitude of oscillation at each frequency of oscillation for radiation emitted by a body of matter at a specific temperature as shown in the next figure.
 Thermal radiation from Earth, at a temperature of 288 Kelvin, consists of the narrow spectrum of frequencies of oscillation shown in green.
 Thermal radiation from the tungsten filament of an incandescent light bulb at 3300K consists of a broader spectrum of frequencies shown in yellow and green.
 Thermal radiation from Sun at 5770K consists of a much broader spectrum of frequencies shown in red, yellow and green.

 Note in these plots of Planck’s empirical law that the higher the temperature, the broader the spectrum of frequencies, the higher the amplitude of oscillation at each and every frequency, and the higher the frequencies of oscillation that are oscillating with the largest amplitudes of

 Heat, that which must be absorbed by matter to increase its temperature, is similarly a broad spectrum or continuum of frequencies and corresponding amplitudes.
 For example, the broad continuum of heat that Earth, with a temperature of 288K, must absorb to reach a temperature of 3300K is shown by all the values within the yellow-shaded area in the figure.
 The physical properties of heat and the thermal effects of this heat are determined both by the temperature of the emitting body and by the temperature of the absorbing body.

 E=hν also applies at the macroscopic level to the total thermal energy contained within radiation.
 In this case, frequency of oscillation (ν), plotted on the lower x-axis, is a broad spectrum or a continuum of values that all coexist.
-Thus, energy (E), plotted on the upper x-axis, is a similar broad spectrum or continuum of values that all coexist.
+Similarly, energy (E), plotted on the upper x-axis, is a broad spectrum or continuum of values that all coexist.
 Note from Planck’s Law that energy is a function of frequency, not intensity, amplitude, or amount.
 There is a different energy at each frequency.
 The total energy of radiation, therefore, is the result of the simultaneous oscillation of all the bonds holding matter together—the co-existence of all frequencies of oscillation.
-Thermal radiation is the result of a very, very large number of molecular scale oscillators, all oscillating simultaneously on the surface of the radiating body.
+Thermal radiation is the result of a very, very large number of molecular-scale oscillators, all oscillating simultaneously on the surface of the radiating body.

 Again, Planck’s law was derived by trial and error to describe accurately the observed physical properties of thermal radiation.
 These figures show clearly that what we perceive as temperature of matter is the result of a very broad spectrum of frequencies of oscillation of all the bonds holding matter together.
 Similarly, increased temperature is the result of increased amplitudes of oscillation at each and every frequency of oscillation.
 For the temperature of a body of matter to increase by absorbing radiation, that radiation must come from a hotter body that is emitting radiation containing higher amplitudes of oscillation at each and every frequency.
 This is why a body of matter cannot be heated by its own radiation.
 Its own radiation does not contain the higher amplitudes of oscillation required to raise the temperature.

 In 1896, Svante Arrhenius quantified greenhouse-warming theory by simply assuming that temperature was a function of the amount of solar flux absorbed by Earth minus the amount of flux radiated back into space.
 This is the primary assumption underlying greenhouse-warming theory today.
 This is the way scientists think today when they argue that greenhouse gases slow the cooling of Earth, decreasing the flux of heat away from Earth, so that Earth must, therefore, get hotter.
-But this is not the way heat flows.
+But this is not the way heat is observed to flow.

 Physicists thought they were measuring intensity in watts per square meter because their sensors produced watts of electricity.
 They then integrated energy on the y-axis as a function of wavelength on the x-axis to get total energy.
 Even Planck, after postulating that E=hν, did not stop to think that energy should, therefore, be plotted on an alternate x-axis rather than on the y-axis.
 And no one realized that it makes no physical sense to integrate as a function of wavelength or frequency.
+Integration assumes that frequencies of oscillation are additive.
+They are not.
 When you shine many frequencies of light on the same location in air and space, they all simply coexist.
 There is no physical way for frequencies of oscillation to interact, to be added together, or even to be seen until they interact with matter.
 I do not show numbers on the y-axis because amplitude of oscillation needs to be calibrated in the laboratory.
 Amplitude of oscillation is clearly what makes a given frequency of oscillation appear brighter—more intense.

-Thermal energy, heat, and temperature in matter are all observed to be the result of simultaneous oscillation of all the bonds holding matter together—a broad spectrum or continuum of frequencies of oscillation that coexist.
+Thermal energy, heat, and temperature in matter are all observed to be the result of the simultaneous oscillation of all the bonds holding matter together—a broad spectrum or continuum of frequencies of oscillation that coexist.
 Each degree of freedom of each bond oscillates at a frequency of oscillation that we perceive as a color for visible light and an amplitude of oscillation that we perceive as intensity or brightness of that color.

-In 1900, Knut Ångström showed by experiment that carbon dioxide absorbed less than 16% of the infrared frequencies of oscillation radiated by Earth (the black vertical lines shown in the Planck’s Law figure) and that this absorption did not seem to have any effect on air temperature.
+In 1900, Knut Ångström, a radiation physicist, showed by two experiments that carbon dioxide absorbs less than 16% of the infrared frequencies of oscillation radiated by Earth (the black vertical lines shown in the Planck’s Law figure above) and that this absorption did not seem to have any noticeable effect on air temperature.
 Planck’s Law shows us that heat consists of a broad spectrum or continuum of frequencies of oscillation.
-Absorbing 16% of these frequencies, therefore, does not constitute heat just as 16% of a person does not constitute a person.
+Absorbing 16% of these frequencies, therefore, does not constitute absorbing heat just as 16% of a person does not constitute a person.
 Greenhouse gases do not absorb heat.
-If these absorbed frequencies were re-emitted and then absorbed by some piece of matter, they would not warm that matter even to the temperature of Earth.
-They do not contain the broad spectrum or continuum of frequencies that make up heat.
+If only these absorbed frequencies were re-emitted and then absorbed by some piece of matter, they would not warm that matter even to the temperature of Earth.
+They do not contain the broad spectrum or continuum of frequencies that we now know makes up heat.